Nick-Gottschlich/cliTerm2/README.md

 # Suggestions

-I highly suggest making the font colors black and the terminal window transparent.
-Some of the images have both light and dark colours and so it can be difficult to see the text sometimes.
-Transparency resolves this issue.
+Making the font colors black and the terminal window transparent will help make everything look better when you change your terminal's background.
 Since *cliTerm2* only changes the background, the transparency must be done manually:

 1. Navigate to iTerm2 > Preferences > Profiles > Window
 2. Set the transparency to about half way.